groundhoggwp/groundhogg/README.txt

 Yes, Groundhogg has a very smart tracking system that will allow you to monitor your clients interactions with your emails and your site.

-= Does Groundhogg Integrate with my membership plugin? = YEs, Groundhogg has a builtin connection with the WordPress user API, meaning it will automatically use user roles in your site, like from a membership plugin.
+= Does Groundhogg Integrate with my membership plugin? = Yes, Groundhogg has a builtin connection with the WordPress user API, meaning it will automatically use user roles in your site, like from a membership plugin.

 = Is Groundhogg secure? =
 We follow all best WordPress security practices.
 Plus it's open source, so we have a large community looking out for potential weaknesses when it comes to your data.